How to verify DNS propagation

 You don't have permission to view the spoiler content.
 Log in or register now.

-Also if we use the ping command, it is possible to know how some type A record responds, example:
+Also, if we use the ping command, it is possible to know how some type A record responds, for example:

 You don't have permission to view the spoiler content.
 Log in or register now.